ibra-kdbra/Journey_FullStack/README.md

 ### **1. Node.js**
 - **Why it’s awesome:** It’s like a superhero for real-time apps (think chats, live notifications).
 Node uses non-blocking I/O, which means it handles tons of requests without breaking a sweat.
-- **What you might not know:** Its event-driven architecture pairs perfectly with microservices and serverless apps—great for scaling projects.
+- **What you might not know:** Its event-driven architecture pairs perfectly with microservices and serverless apps; great for scaling projects.
 - **Solid advice:** Use modular architecture with Node.
 Split your code into services (authentication, database handling) to keep things clean and maintainable.
 Async/await helps squash callback hell.

 ---